Colds, Flu, or Allergies: Which Is It?Valerie Michiels

 But here’s something we have to know.
 Just because we have stuffy noses, sneezing, sniffling, itchy eyes, coughs, and just don’t feel well, we may not have the flu.

 Maybe it’s an allergy or just a bad cold.
 The symptoms are surprisingly similar.
-Check out our infographic with facts on statistics on the flu.

 To help everyone in the professional cleaning industry determine which is which, Avmor has put together the following guide: